AljoschaMeyer/minmux/README.md

 To do so, minmux provides a namespace of unidirectional logical streams, each with a numeric identifier.
 All data is encapsulated in packets with a light header; this header addresses the stream to which the data pertains.
 There are different packet types, one for each possible action, each pertaining to a single logical stream.
 The actions come in pairs; for each action a sending endpoint can apply to an outgoing unidirectional logical stream, there is a corresponding action the receiving endpoint can perform on the incoming end.

 Flow control works with a credit-based scheme.
 A receiving endpoint can grant stream-specific *credit* to the sending endpoint.
 Writing data to a stream consumes credit; while credit for a stream is zero, the sending endpoint may not write to that stream.
-The unit of credit is not specified, credit could represent the permission to write individual bytes, or higher-level, application-specific concepts.
+The unit of credit is not specified, credit could represent the permission to write individual bytes, or higher-level, application-specific units.

-For minmux to function correctly, it is crucial that endpoints grand credit only for data which they can immediately process — granting credit is a binding promise that up to a certain amount of data will be read when it arrives.
+For minmux to function correctly, it is crucial that endpoints grant credit only for data which they can immediately process — granting credit is a binding promise that up to a certain amount of data will be read when it arrives.
 Because all logical streams are multiplexed over a single underlying stream, all received data must be processed immediately, lest it block some supposedly independent stream.
 The credit mechanism makes sure that the sending endpoint never overwhelms the receiver's ability to handle the incoming data sufficiently fast to not delay other streams.
 In practice, this usually means that incoming data is simply copied elsewhere in memory for later processing, so that further packets on the underlying connection can be handled without delay.

 A minmux implementation must ensure that many writes to some logical stream do not starve out writes to other streams by fairly interleaving packets pertaining to different streams.
 A single write of a large amount of data could however still block other streams.
 Minmux does not provide any mechanism guarding against this situation, it is the responsibility of writers to split data into small (relative to the bandwidth of the underlying communication channel) chunks so that the fair interleaving suffices to maintain independence of all streams.

 Note that minmux does not provide facilities for negotiating which stream should be used by whom or for what, all it offers is a flat namespace of streams.
 The intention is that other, higher-level protocols can specify that they need, for example, two bidirectional streams and one unidirectional stream, the first two controlling transmission by byte, and the latter controlling transmissions by some specific encoding of a valid position in the game of go.
 Then a static mapping from these high-level streams to the logical streams of minmux can be specified ahead of time.
-Any failure to adhere to that specification, e.g., data being written to an unassigned stream, should be treated as an error and result in the connection being terminated, because clearly either an endpoint is faulty or the endpoints do not agree on a single protocol.
+Any failure to adhere to that specification, e.g., data being written to an unassigned stream, should be treated as an error and result in the connection being terminated, because clearly either an endpoint is faulty or the endpoints do not agree on a common protocol.

 It is of course possible to multiplex dynamically assigned streams, but the mapping to minmux streams must be done in a higher-level component of the protocol stack.
 If you choose to do so, know that a stream id is safe to reuse if and only if the sending endpoint has promised to not send anything again on this stream *and* the receiving endpoint has indicated that it will not grant any more credit for this stream.